 - Every golf course should have a plan to monitor the state of the environment and the effects the golf course may be having on the environment. - Monitoring is the method used to determine whether outside events are impacting the water quality entering the golf course, or whether the golf course is having a positive, neutral, or negative effect on water quality.
 It also provides a body of evidence on the golf course's environmental impact. - A water quality monitoring plan should be prepared to ensure the ongoing protection of groundwater and surface-water quality after construction is completed.
-The same sites should be monitored during the preconstruction phase, although the monitoring plan can be modified based on site-specific conditions. - Sampling parameters are determined based on golf course operation and basin-specific parameters of concern (these may be identified by local/state Total Maximum Daily Load [TMDL] Programs).
+The same sites should be monitored during the preconstruction phase, although the monitoring plan can be modified based on site-specific conditions. - Sampling parameters are determined based on golf course operation and basinspecific parameters of concern (these may be identified by local/state Total Maximum Daily Load [TMDL] Programs).
 Typically, samples should be analyzed for nutrients, pH and alkalinity, sediments, suspended solids, dissolved oxygen (DO), heavy metals, and any pesticides expected to be used on the golf course. - Ongoing, routine water sampling provides meaningful trends over time.
-A single sample is rarely meaningful in isolation. - Post-construction surface-water quality sampling should begin with the installation and maintenance of golf course turf and landscaping.
-Samples should be collected a minimum of three times per year. - Should there be no discharge on the scheduled sample date, samples should be taken during the next discharge event. - Post-construction surface-water quality sampling should continue through the first three years of operation and during the wet and dry seasons every third year thereafter, provided that all required water quality monitoring has been completed and the development continues to implement all current management plans.
-It may also be wise to sample if a significant change has been made in course operation or design that could affect nearby water quality. - Sampling parameters should be determined based on golf course operation and any basin-specific parameters of concern (identified by the TMDL program or local regulators). - Golf courses should also sample for macroinvertebrates as determined useful by water quality specialists.
+A single sample is rarely meaningful in isolation.

-- Establish dissolved oxygen (D0) thresholds to prevent fish kills (occur at levels of 2 ppm), for example, use artificial aeration (diffusers). - Reduce stress on fish; keep DO levels above 3 ppm. - Select algaecides containing hydrogen peroxide instead of one containing copper or endothall to treat high populations of phytoplankton. - ✓ Use IPM principles to limit excess use of pesticides. - Spot-treat filamentous algae or frequently remove algae by hand to prevent lowering oxygen concentrations in water. - ✓ Use dyes and aeration to maintain appropriate light and DO levels. - Apply algaecides to small areas to prevent fish mortality; do not treat the entire pond at once.
+- Post-construction surface-water quality sampling should begin with the installation and maintenance of golf course turf and landscaping.
+Samples should be collected a minimum of three times per year in the beggining of the season prior to irrigation, during irrigation season and when the irrigation season concludes. - Should there be no discharge on the scheduled sample date, samples should be taken during the next discharge event. - Post-construction surface-water quality sampling should continue through the first three years of operation and during the timeframe above and every third year thereafter, provided that all required water quality monitoring has been completed and the development continues to implement all current management plans.
+It may also be wise to sample if a significant change has been made in course operation or design that could affect nearby water quality. - Sampling parameters should be determined based on golf course operation and any basin-specific parameters of concern (identified by the TMDL program or local regulators). - Consider sampling irrigation water routinely and include pathogen screening especially during turf establishment phase.

-- Coordinate construction/renovation activities to minimize the amount of disturbed area and possible risk of contamination via runoff. - Plan construction/renovation activities in phases to limit soil disruption and movement. - ✓ Sod, sprig, or reseed bare or thinning turf areas. - Mulch areas under tree canopies to cover bare soil. - Avoid the use of trimmers along the edge of the water body. - Mow lake and pond collars at 2 inches or higher to slow and filter overland flow to water bodies. - Remove excess sediments to reduce irrigation system failures. - Treat dredged materials as a toxic substance.
+- Establish dissolved oxygen (DO) thresholds to prevent fish kills (occur at levels of 2 ppm), for example, use artificial aeration (diffusers). - Reduce stress on fish; keep DO levels above 3 ppm. - Select algaecides containing hydrogen peroxide instead of one containing copper or endothall to treat high populations of phytoplankton. - Use IPM principles to limit excess use of pesticides. - Spot-treat filamentous algae or frequently remove algae by hand to prevent lowering oxygen concentrations in water. - Use dyes and aeration to maintain appropriate light and DO levels. - Apply algaecides to small areas to prevent fish mortality; do not treat the entire pond at once. - Coordinate construction/renovation activities to minimize the amount of disturbed area and possible risk of contamination via runoff. - Plan construction/renovation activities in phases to limit soil disruption and movement. - Sod, sprig, or reseed bare or thinning turf areas. - Mulch areas under tree canopies to cover bare soil. - Avoid the use of trimmers along the edge of the water body. - Mow lake and pond collars at 2 inches or higher to slow and filter overland flow to water bodies. - Remove excess sediments to reduce irrigation system failures. - Treat dredged materials as a toxic substance.
 Avoid contact with turf. - Locate littoral shelves at the pond's inlets and outlets to reduce problems with the playability and maintainability of a water hazard.

-Sampling Parameters, Collection, and Analysis Principles
+Sampling Parameters, Collection, and Analysis